 Tear the cake apart and mix it with 1/2 a container of dairy-free Pillsbury frosting.
 Check labels!

 Roll the cake and icing mixture into 1″ inch balls.
 I prefer using a melon baller (affiliate).

 Coat the cake balls in melted chocolate.
 I leave the bottom surface uncoated.

 Place onto wax paper on a cookie sheet.

-Place cake balls into the freezer to set the chocolate.
+Place cake bites into the freezer to set the chocolate.

-Once set, store the cake balls in an airtight container.
+Once set, store the cake bites in an airtight container.